Historical Clarification Commission

-The Commission for Historical Clarification (La Comisión para el Esclarecimiento Histórico; abbreviated CEH) was a Guatemalan government commission established in 1994 in order to investigate atrocities and human rights violations committed during the Guatemalan Civil War, which began in 1962 and ended in the late 1990s with United Nations-facilitated peace accords.
+The Commission for Historical Clarification (Comisión para el Esclarecimiento Histórico; abbreviated CEH) was a Guatemalan government commission established in 1994 in order to investigate atrocities and human rights violations committed during the Guatemalan Civil War, which began in 1962 and ended in the late 1990s with United Nations-facilitated peace accords.
 The commission operated under a two-year mandate, from 1997 to 1999, and employed three commissioners: one Guatemalan man, one male non-national, and one Mayan woman.
 The mandate of the commission was not to judge but to clarify the past with "objectivity, equity and impartiality."

 Among other things, the commission revealed that over 200,000 people were killed or disappeared during the conflict and attributed 93% of the violations to state forces and related paramilitary groups.
 The commission noted that during the conflict the distinction between combatant and non-combatant was not respected and as a result many children, priests, indigenous leaders, and innocent women and men were killed.
 The CEH aimed to instill national harmony, promote peace, foster a culture of mutual respect regarding human rights, and preserve the memory of the conflict's victims.

 Historical context of the conflict

-Guatemala is a multiethnic, pluricultural and multilingual nation and has been plagued by violence and exclusion directed at the poorest and most vulnerable, specifically the indigenous (Mayan) communities.
+Guatemala is a multiethnic, pluricultural, and multilingual nation and has been plagued by violence and exclusion directed at the poorest and most vulnerable, specifically the indigenous Mayan) communities.
 A colonial legacy left power in the hands of an elite minority, much like many other Latin American countries.
-Repression was omnipresent — specifically with regards to insurgent groups.
+Repression was omnipresent—specifically with regard to insurgent groups.

-In 1954 Guatemala's democratically elected President Jacobo Árbenz was overthrown by a U.S.backed right-wing military dictator, Carlos Castillo Armas, in a military coup d'état.
-The 36 year Guatemalan civil war began in the early 1960s with a military rebellion by left-wing insurgency groups against the new regime.
+In 1954 Guatemala's democratically elected President Jacobo Árbenz was overthrown by a US-backed right-wing military dictator, Carlos Castillo Armas, in a military coup d'état.
+The 36-year Guatemalan civil war began in the early 1960s with a military rebellion by left-wing insurgency groups against the new regime.
 In response, the Guatemalan government employed counter-insurgency tactics, and state-based violence and terror began to escalate.
-The conflict intensified in the 1970s and saw the height of its destruction and casualties in the 1979 - 1984 period.
+The conflict intensified in the 1970s and saw the height of its destruction and casualties between 1979 and 1984.
 Guatemala's civil war concluded with the 1996 Oslo Agreement which declared a formal ceasefire between the Guatemalan government and the Guatemalan National Revolutionary Unity (Unidad Revolucionaria Nacional Guatemalteca, URNG) forces.

-There is a plethora of root causes of Guatemala's 36 year civil war.
+There is a plethora of root causes of Guatemala's 36-year civil war.
 Guatemala's economy, heavily based on coffee and sugar exports, relied on the exploitation of indigenous labour and land.
-A democratic regime and Marxist insurgencies posed a direct threat to the political and economic elite as well as their main trading partner — the United States.
-As a result, the state magnified the military threat posed by the insurgency and launched attacks that lead to civilian massacres and violations of human rights of any suspected "supporters" of the guerrilla.
-In addition, under a Cold War context, anti-communist sentiment permeated the U.S. - Guatemalan discourse and thus counterinsurgency against the Marxist insurgency groups was more severe.
+A democratic regime and Marxist insurgencies posed a direct threat to the political and economic elite and to their main trading partner—the United States.
+As a result, the state magnified the military threat posed by the insurgency and launched attacks that led to civilian massacres and violations of human rights of any suspected "supporters" of the guerrillas.
+In addition, in the context of the Cold War, anti-communist sentiment permeated the US–Guatemalan discourse, and thus counterinsurgency against the Marxist insurgency groups was more severe.